gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 <p align="center"> <img src="./docs/misc/enc_dec.png"> </p>

-Separable convolutions, also known as depthwise separable convolutions, comprise of a convolution performed over each channel of an input layer and followed by a 1x1 convolution that takes the output channels from the previous step and then combines them into an output layer.
+Separable convolutions, is similar to what explained above (also known as **depthwise separable convolutions**), comprise of a convolution performed over each channel of an input layer and followed by a 1x1 convolution that takes the output channels from the previous step and then combines them into an output layer.
 The reduction in the parameters make separable convolutions quite efficient with improved runtime performance and are also, as a result, useful for mobile applications.
 They also have the added benefit of reducing overfitting to an extent, because of the fewer parameters.